chaycarnell/MERN-Socket.io/README.md

 To get started:

 1. Clone from this repo and run 'yarn install' from a terminal within the app's root directory
+2. Use the env file template to setup your environment, I suggest setting the mongo url to a free mongo instance from mlab as a sandbox
 2. The app can be launched locally for development using 'yarn dev-client' &'yarn dev-server'
 3. To test the application run 'yarn test', this will trigger the Jest testing suites to execute
 4. This application has a couple of hooks to enforce code quality using Husky, commits to Git will trigger a prettier run against the code, push's will run the test suite first and then run an Eslint.
 If any of these produce issues the process will fail.